-(iv) Since the capital increase in June 2013, Mr. Samih Sawiris has invested a further CHF 151.2 which is part of the CHF 150 million which were promised by Mr. Samih Sawiris in order to secure funding of the resort Andermatt until 2017.
+(i) Since the capital increase in June 2013, Mr. Samih Sawiris has invested a further CHF 142.6 in order to provide financing of the resort Andermatt.
 The loan has currently an interest rate of 1%.
-In 2015, the Group invested CHF 25 million of its excess cash with Mr. Samih Sawiris as a short-term treasury measure to avoid negative interest amounts (refer to note 19 for further details).
+In 2016, the Group has reduced the invested excess cash with Mr. Samih Sawiris by CHF 14 million from CHF 25 million to CHF 11 million.
+This invested excess cash is a short-term treasury measure to avoid negative interest amounts (refer to note 18 for further details).